silent-j/DSND-Article-RecSys/README.md

 # DSND-Article-RecSys
 An analysis of user interactions on IBM's Watson Studio platform.
-A recommendation system is deployed to suggest articles based on user interactions.
+The goal of this project is to experiment with different recommendation system methods and identify the strength and weaknesses of each.

 # Installation
 The project requires Python 3.x or higher.
 The following libraries are used: